xapple/cbmcfs3_runner/README.md

 ## Installing

-No automated installation has been developed for the `cbm_runner` package yet.
+No automated installation has been developed for the `cbmcfs3_runner` package yet.
 In the meantime, following this document and typing these commands on your command-line interface should get you started.
 If you cannot get a functional installation set up, contact the authors.

 #### Step 1: Cloning the repository
 Here you will download a copy of the code from github and place it in your file system.